albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 This file format can only be exported.
 Reading is not supported.

-See [below](#garmin-notes) for information on problems when exporting flight plan data for the GTN.
+See [below](#garmin-notes) for information on known problems when exporting flight plan data for the GTN.

+_Little Navmap_ considers the `GTNSIMDATA` environment variable if set.
+See the GTN manual for more information.

+#### Garmin GTN Trainer 6.41

-The default directory to save the flight plans for the GNS units is `C:\ProgramData\Garmin\Trainers\GTN\FPLN` for all simulators.
+The default directory to save the flight plans for the GTN units is `C:\ProgramData\Garmin\Trainers\GTN\FPLN` for all simulators.
 The directory will be created automatically by _Little Navmap_ on first export if it does not exist.

+#### Garmin GTN Trainer 6.21

+If you're using the trainer version 6.21 then the default path is `C:\ProgramData\Garmin\GTN Trainer Data\GTN\FPLN`.
+You have to create this directory manually and then navigate to it in the file dialog when saving. _Little Navmap_ will remember the selected directory.

 ### GFP \(Flight1 Garmin GTN\) {#flight-plan-formats-gfp}